Newsflash: you’re only half-human! Turns out your body has roughly the same amount of bacteria as human cells. So half of you is bacteria.

 Porridge can be made with any grain.
 Always opt for whole grains (rice, millet, amaranth, oatmeal) vs processed ones (steel cut oats, minute oats).
 The only problem with whole grains is they generally take a long time to cook properly.
 So we recommend making a large batch for several days and refrigerating it and reheating to eat.
 Here is a recipe for making the porridge.

 1/2 cup makes 4-6 servings.
-Use 1 cup of your chosen grain and put in large pot.
+Use 1 cup of your chosen grain and put in a large pot.
 Add enough water to just submerge and whisk with fingers to wash.
 Rinse with 2-3 rounds of water and discard (till water is clear).
 Pour out all water.
-Add pinch of salt, half teaspoon of oil, whisk into grain with hands.
+Add a pinch of salt, half teaspoon of oil, whisk into the grain with hands.
 Add 8 cups of water.
-Set to high heat and once mixture shows signs of boiling immediately reduce to low simmer and cover with lid.
+Set to high heat and once mixture shows signs of boiling immediately reduce to a low simmer and cover with a lid.
 Simmer for 60 mins.
 The final texture and viscosity should be much thinner than oatmeal and closer to pancake mix.
 It’s very easy for porridge to boil over so best to leave space between lid and pot by propping open with a fork or other utensil.

 The gut-brain connection is very real, and remember that it runs both ways.
 So while improving your microbiome can result in improved mental health, it’s also true that your mental state can affect your microbiome.
 In simpler terms: too much stress can throw your gut out of whack, no matter how healthily you’re eating.

-We highly recommend adopting a practice of medicinal breathwork.
+We highly recommend adopting a practice of breathwork.
 It’s easy, free and proven effective for thousands of years.
 It’s a simple as harnessing the power of your breath to move your Qi (lifeforce), which in turn allows your body to heal and regenerate itself.

 How to do it?
 We’ve got a guide for 3 simple steps to turn your breath into medicine.